The Great Tang Dynasty Twin Dragons: Plot summary

 Kou Xu and the two first wandered the rivers and lakes, and their daily martial arts progressed.
 Then they met Houhou, the first disciple of the Yingui School of the Demon Men, and discovered that the "Longevity Jue" was on Ssangyong.
 They joined the chase and killed them all.
 Kou Zhong and Xu Ziling not only survived many disasters, but also greatly increased their martial arts by virtue of the internal strength of the "Longevity Jue" and some comprehensible martial arts moves.
 During the adventure, Ssangyong had to meet Li Shimin, the second son of the Li Clan.
 The two people admired Li Shimin's magnanimity and ambition to dominate the world.
 They wanted to submit, but Ssangyong came from a humble background and was not treated equally by everyone.
 In addition, Kou Zhong was heartbroken for Li Xiuning's inconspicuousness, and Kou Zhong was determined to devote himself to fighting for the world's hegemony.
 Ranks.
 But it also changed the personality of the two.
 Kou Zhong is very active and a natural adventurer, so he pursued the great aspirations of Lu Zhongyuan; Xu Ziling is so quiet, although he is in the world, there is an elegant wind.

 Ssangyong fought the world, saw the suffering people, and became more determined to save the country and the people.
-After stealing "He's Bi" to expand and transform the meridians, he gradually refined his martial arts attainments through the method of "raising battles by fighting", and gradually controlled the resources available in the surrounding area, in order to compete with the surrounding nobles.
-In such a struggle situation After getting acquainted with Ba Fenghan and the "passionate son" Hou Xibai, the two sides gradually established a friendship of mutual adversity from a hostile situation; on the other hand, although Ssangyong was born in the lower class, he has a faithful style and extraordinary charm.
-Gradually won the attachment of some people.
+After stealing "He's Bi" to expand and transform the meridians, he refined his martial arts attainments through the method of raising battles by fighting, and gradually controlled the resources available in the surrounding area, in order to compete with the surrounding nobles.
+After getting acquainted with Ba Fenghan and the "passionate son" Hou Xibai, the two sides gradually established a friendship of mutual adversity from a hostile situation.
+Although born in the lower class, Ssangyong has a faithful style and an extraordinary charm, which won the attachment of some people.